-Appendix A: The course's academic content and educational objectives 44 Appendix B: Schematic overview of the Bachelor of International Sales and Marketing Management 62
+17. Exam complaints 12 18.
+Enforcing decisions ł5 19.
+Appendix A: The course's academic content and educational objectives 16 Appendix B: Schematic overview of the Bachelor of International Sales and ting Management 56 Appendix C: Schematic overview of Guidelines for handing in compulsory ments (CA), semester projects and trial exam.
+58